Los Angeles Travel Tips

 Tips for Los Angeles Travel with Kids

-Many parents visiting Los Angeles with kids flock to the theme parks, but there’s actually plenty to do with children here beyond Universal.
+Many parents visiting Los Angeles with kids flock to the theme parks, but there’s actually plenty to do with children here, even if they’re young, beyond theme parks.
 Most Los Angeles travel guides don’t do enough to emphasize how great a destination LA is for families.

 Looking for interesting things to do with kids in Los Angeles?
 There’s the Natural History Museum of Los Angeles, which is a must-see attraction for anyone with dino-loving little ones.
 The Los Angeles Zoo and Botanical Gardens is one of our favorite zoos, and we’ve loved doing the ‘extras’ like feeding the giraffes, seeing hippos up close, and taking behind the scenes tours.
 When kids need nature time, Griffith Park has hiking trails, pony rides, and plenty of space to run around.
 And if you’re in LA to celebrate a special occasion, American Girl Place Los Angeles offers birthday packages and “A Day Of American Girl” experiences that my daughter absolutely loved.